ichdasich/bbb-privacy/README.md

 # Greenlight

+## BigBlueButton always records when recording of a room is enabled
+### Description
+When used with the default frontend, greenlight, bbb always creates a recording of rooms, even if the recording button is not pressed.

 ## Greenlight does not request consent to a privacy policy and/or recording of a session when joining a room as a guest.
 ### Description